 Clinical Commissioning Groups (CCGs) were created following the Health and Social Care Act in 2012, and replaced Primary Care Trusts on 1 April 2013.
-CCGs are clinically-led statutory NHS bodies responsible for the planning and commissioning of health care services for their local area.
-There are now 209 CCGs in England.
+They are clinically-led statutory NHS bodies responsible for the planning and commissioning of health care services for their local area.
+As of 1 April 2021, following a series of mergers, there are 106 CCGs in England.

-Commissioning is about getting the best possible health outcomes for the local population, by assessing local needs, deciding priorities and strategies, and then buying services on behalf of the population from providers such as hospitals, clinics, community health bodies, etc. It is an ongoing process, and CCGs must constantly respond and adapt to changing local circumstances.
-CCGs are responsible for the health of their entire population, and are measured by how much they improve outcomes.
+Commissioning is about getting the best possible health outcomes for the local population.
+This involves assessing local needs, deciding priorities and strategies, and then buying services on behalf of the population from providers such as hospitals, clinics, community health bodies, etc. It is an ongoing process.
+CCGs must constantly respond and adapt to changing local circumstances.
+They are responsible for the health of their entire population, and measured by how much they improve outcomes.

-As Local Authorities are now responsible for public health, CCGs work closely with them through Health and Wellbeing Boards to achieve the best possible outcome for the local community, by developing a joint needs assessment and strategy for improving public health.
+As local authorities are responsible for public health, CCGs work closely with them through health and wellbeing boards.
+They work together to achieve the best possible outcomes for the local community by developing a joint needs assessment and strategy for improving public health.

-Commissioning Support Units (CSUs) help provide support and services for CCGs such as finance, HR, data management, or contracting.
-CCGs can choose to buy services from CSUs or to do them in-house, whichever they feel is most efficient and appropriate.
-CSUs are now procured by CCGs via the NHS England Lead Provider Framework.
+Commissioning support units (CSUs) help provide support and services for CCGs such as finance, HR, data management, or contracting.
+CCGs can buy services from CSUs or to carry them out in-house, whichever they feel is most efficient and appropriate.
+CSUs are procured by CCGs via the NHS England Lead Provider Framework.